Find out how we are introducing a new timetabling system, processes and policies to boost staff and student experience.

 Timeline

-The project will be delivered over four years and in a number of phases as set out below:
+The project will be delivered over several years and in a number of phases.

 See more from Delivering better education